RhyJul/E-LIF-E-2.0/README.md

 ## 📝 Analysis

 **Problem**
-> 🚧 Describe the real-world problem your application solves.
-(Not HOW, but WHAT)

-💡 Example: In a busy lifestyle, individuals often lack a simple, consolidated way to track and assess their daily wellness habits (e.g., sleep, stress, water, exercise).
+💡 In a busy lifestyle, individuals often lack a simple, consolidated way to track and assess their daily wellness habits (e.g., sleep, stress, water, exercise).
 This lack of immediate feedback makes it difficult to maintain awareness, identify patterns, and make necessary adjustments to achieve their health and habit goals.

 **Scenario**
-> 🚧 Describe when and how a user will use your application

-💡 Example: The E-lif(e) Tracker is designed for quick, end-of-day use.
-The user runs the application from the console, is prompted with quick questions about their day's habits, and, upon completion, automatically generates a clear status report with a personalized wellness score and actionable advice.
+💡 The E-lif(e) Tracker is designed for quick, end-of-day use.
+The user runs the application from the console, is prompted with quick questions about their day’s habits, and, upon completion, automatically generates a clear status report with a personalized wellness score and actionable advice.
 This provides an immediate, clear overview without complex setup or extensive data entry.
+1 User will log her/his daily data’s into the program.

 **User stories:**
-1. As a user, I want to track my daily habits by answering simple, quick questions.
+1. As a User, I want to track my daily habits by answering simple, quick questions in order to stay strong and healthy.
-2. As a user, I want to select from predefined options (e.g., good/medium/bad) or input simple numeric values for answers.
+2. As a User, I want to quickly add information about my lifestyle (nutrition, sport, sleep) in order to get decisive and valuable information for improvement.
-3. As a user, I want a daily status report that gives advice based on my input
+3. As a User, I want to receive a daily status report that gives personalized advice based on my input in order to keep me motivated.
-4. As a user, I want the history of my daily reports to be saved so I can view my progress over time.
+4. As a User, I want the history of my daily reports to be saved so I can view my progress over time in order to track my improvement and development.

+**Use cases:**
+1. Enter daily wellness data (sleep, stress, exercise, etc.)
+2. Validate each entry to prevent invalid input
+3. Save all inputs to a file (e.g., ‘weekly_data.txt’).
+Saving inputs for 28 days
+4. Generate a weekly status report (‘report.txt’) with advice and summaries

 ---